MaxHalford/maxhalford.github.io/content/blog/halftoning-2.md

 </figure>
 </div>

 A weighted centroidal diagram is a centroidal Voronoi diagram where the centroids are calculated using a weighted average.
 In our case the weights are the gray scale intensities of an image.
 The idea is that we want the centroids to bundle around dark patches of an image and yet not to overlap.
-That's it, there is nothing more it; the results speak for themselves.
+That's it, there is nothing more to it; the results speak for themselves.
 The previous formulas are easy to adapt:

 $$c\_x = \frac{1}{W \times |S|} \sum\_{p \in S} p(w) \times p(x)$$